-Middle Creek believes that the disconnect between nature and humanity is a crucial aspect to the discontents and dis-ease we see in the world.
-Our mission is to connect people to each other and the world they inhabit in a deeper, more meaningful way to inspire unity and oneness, to heal Humanity, and thus the world, by reigniting the passion between people and nature through the arts.
-By providing a platform for artists working within this passion, we intend to share the rich complexity and profound depth of life; in all its beauty, challenge and potential.
+Middle Creek believes that the disconnect between nature and humanity is a crucial contributor to the discontents and dis-ease we see in the world.
+Our mission is to connect people to each other and the world they inhabit in a deeper, more meaningful way in order to inspire unity and oneness, to heal humanity, and thus the world, by reigniting the passion between people and nature through the arts.
+By providing a platform for artists working within this passion, we intend to share the rich complexity and profound depth of life . . . in all its beauty, challenge and potential.

 " . . . in Wildness is the preservation of the world."